-Comfortability is a key criterion when judging the overall quality of headphones.
+Comfort is a key criterion when judging the overall quality of headphones.
 You can’t really enjoy a pair of cans if you need to constantly take them off every 30 minutes.
-Superb sound quality needs to be matched with top-notch comfortability, and there’s not many in the market that do it better than the Sennheiser HD 380 Pro, which aces comfortability.
+Superb sound quality needs to be matched with top-notch comfort, and there’s not many in the market that do it better than the Sennheiser HD280 Pro, which aces comfort.

-In the sound department, the HD 380 Pro does not disappoint.
+In the sound department, these do not disappoint.
 The sound quality is clean and crisp with just the right amount of bass to keep everything honest.
 We listened to Within Temptation, a Dutch symphonic metal band, with these headphones on and we were amazed by the incredibly rich sounds.
 Every instrument is well represented.

-There are other more expensive headphones on the market that don’t even come close to the overall quality of the HD 380 Pro.
+There are other more expensive headphones on the market that don’t even come close to the overall quality of these.
 It’s great for music, movies, and even gaming, making it an all-around pair of cans for everyday use.

 - Exceptionally comfortable thanks to the plush ear pads

 - Sound quality is everything most music-lovers could ask for